WebOrigami/docs/src/eg/intro.md

 Hello, Alice.
 ```

-In this path syntax, all path keys after the first slash are implicitly quoted.
+In this path syntax, the first path segment (`greet`) will be looked up in the currents cope.
+All subsequent path segments (like `Alice`) are used as is.
 Otherwise, both ways of passing arguments behave the same.

 `eg` lets you call a JavaScript function like `greet` from the shell without needing to write JavaScript code to parse command line arguments.